 Metaphor of the Month

 This month’s metaphor is Travel.
-Think about vacations, planes, trains, cars, cruise ships, tickets, souvenirs, exploring, delays, road trips, tourists, GPS, luggage, business trips, language barriers, and maps.
-This year, you might also think about canceled trips, refunds, and online tours.
+Think about vacations, planes, trains, cars, cruise ships, tickets, budgets, traffic, souvenirs, exploring, delays, road trips, tourists, GPS, luggage, business trips, language barriers, and maps.

 How can you relate these things to your organization?